The Hunter (2011 Australian film)

 The Hunter is a 2011 Australian drama film, directed by Daniel Nettheim and produced by Vincent Sheehan, based on the 1999 novel of the same name by Julia Leigh.
-It stars Willem Dafoe, Sam Neill and Frances O'Connor.
-Dafoe flew to Tasmania for the film's premiere at the State Cinema in North Hobart.
+It stars Willem Dafoe, Sam Neill, and Frances O'Connor.

-In the film, a shadowy corporation ("Red Leaf") sends mercenary Martin David (Dafoe) to Tasmania to track down a thylacine, a supposedly extinct animal whose genetic code holds the secret to a dangerous weapon.
-The film opened to the Australian public in cinemas on 29 September 2011.

 Plot

 Mercenary Martin David is hired by military biotech company, Red Leaf, to go to Tasmania and gather samples of a supposedly extinct marsupial, the thylacine (Tasmanian tiger), with further instructions to kill all remaining tigers to ensure no competing organisation will get their DNA.

 Posing as a university biologist, Martin lodges in the home of the Armstrong family: Lucy and her two young children, Katie and Jamie.
 Lucy is perpetually benumbed from prescribed medication, taken after the disappearance of her environmentalist husband, Jarrah Armstrong.
 Speculation surrounds Jarrah's disappearance, particularly with regard to a longstanding conflict between the local loggers who are in desperate need of jobs, and the 'greenies', a group of environmentalists who have set up road blocks to the forest to prevent its deforestation.
 Martin goes into the bush for twelve days at a time, setting up various steel traps and makeshift snares, while waiting patiently to see if a tiger will surface.
 On each excursion, Martin leaves the family a map with his coordinates, to be used to search for him if he fails to return on schedule.
 During his short stays at the Armstrongs' to resupply, Martin slowly befriends the children, and discovers that Lucy's medication is delivered to her by Jack Mindy, who has been unofficially looking in on the family.
 Martin confiscates Lucy's medication, and bathes her while she is unconscious, after realising the detrimental effects of her dependency.

 During one return from the bush, Martin finds Lucy has recovered from the symptoms of her addiction.
 Jamie provides Martin with a clue as to the tiger's whereabouts: a drawing of the tiger near trees and small bodies of water.
 From the drawing, Martin is able to deduce the tiger's location on his map.
 On his next trip out, Martin stumbles across Jarrah's skeletal remains and discovers that he had been shot through the head.
 Martin gives him a proper burial, but does not reveal his findings to the Armstrong family.
 On his return to the Armstrong house, Lucy informs him that Red Leaf had initially contracted Jarrah to locate the tiger, a pursuit he eventually abandoned in favour of taking up an environmental cause to protect wildlife and that Red Leaf wanted Jarrah to find the tiger because they believed that it had a paralysing venom in its bite.